 Day 10: Depart for UK

-Depart Reykjavik after breakfast and drop off your hire car.
+Depart Reykjavik after breakfast and drop off your hire car at the airport.
 Board your flight and continue your onward journey home.

 This trip has no fixed departures but restrictions may apply - check operator website